BrentIO/Aircraft-Registration-and-Operator-Information/readme.md

 Enrich ADS-B information with aircraft registration and operator data

 ## What Does it Do?
 Aircraft Registration and Operator Information (AROI) imports aircraft registrations and operator information from various sources, stores them in MySQL, and makes that data available to retrieve via API microservice.
-It is designed to work as microservice for [SkyFollower](https://github.com/BrentIO/SkyFollower).
+It is designed to work as a microservice for [SkyFollower](https://github.com/BrentIO/SkyFollower).

 ## How does it Work?